open/close all folders

-Rise of the Triad had five characters you could play the game with, one being fast but squishy, another being a tank but slower...
-Taradino Cassatt was The Jack-Of-All-Stats, as he was average in everything.
+- Rise of the Triad has five characters you could play the game with, one being fast but squishy, another being a tank but slower...
+Taradino Cassatt is The Jack-Of-All-Stats, as he is average in everything.

-The Soldier of Team Fortress 2, in spite of Valve's intent to avert this trope, is considered to be very well-rounded.
+- The Soldier, in spite of Valve's intent to avert this trope, is considered to be very well-rounded.
 He's designed for leading the offensive, but he's also vital for filling gaps while on defense.
 He has slightly below-average speed, slightly above-average health, and deals good damage at almost any range.
 His rocket launcher, the easiest weapon in the game to use, is designed for direct attacks at medium range, but its accuracy and explosive power allows him to improvise harassing at long range or saturation bombing until dedicated Snipers/Demomen can regroup.
 In fact, his greatest aspect is that he has no exploitable weaknesses when played correctly.

-In Sword of the Stars, the Humans and Tarka come closest to being The Jack-Of-All-Stats.
+- In Sword of the Stars, the Humans and Tarka come closest to being The Jack-Of-All-Stats.
 Both have decent but unspectacular chances at high-end techs.
 Humanity has the 'average' values in things like population growth, research rate and ship toughness, but their strategic star drive is unusual - highest numerical speed but often forces a roundabout route that a skilled player may be able to take advantage of.
 The Tarka, meanwhile, has the hyperdrive, the most straight-forward FTL drive, but it isn't particularly fast in any era.
 They are of a more industrial bent and their ships edge more towards Glass Cannon than humanity.

-The druid in World of Warcraft is a variation on this.
+- The druid in World of Warcraft is a variation on this.
 This class can transform into a range of exotic creatures, becoming a stealthy assassin as a cat, a tank protecting the rest of the group as a bear, a powerful nuking spellcaster as an owl...thing, or walking tree as a healer.
 Each form can perform roughly as well as the class it mimics, so it's not exactly Master of None, but generally with fewer "utility" abilities.
-A cat druid might have the raw DPS of a rogue but will not be able to keep opponents crowd controlled or constantly stunned as well as a rogue, a walking tree druid will have the raw healing power of a priest but lacks some key "panic buttons", and the bear will have the armor and stamina of a warrior but will have trouble tanking against multiple foes.
+A cat druid might have the raw DPS of a rogue but will not be able to keep opponents crowd controlled or constantly stunned as well as a rogue, the two caster forms have the raw spellpower of a priest but lack some key "panic buttons", and the bear will have the armor and stamina of a warrior but will have trouble tanking against multiple foes.